What You Need to Know about the Evolution of Men’s Neckties

 By the early 19th century, the necktie had become an essential part of the wardrobe for men of all classes.
 It was seen as a sign of sophistication and style and was often used to make a statement.
 The necktie was also viewed as a symbol of power and status, as it was often associated with the military and wealthy classes.

 During this period, the necktie was made of silk and was more ornate than the cravat.
-The necktie was decorated with intricate embroidery, tassels, and even gold thread.
+The necktie was decorated with intricate embroidery, tassels, and gold thread.
 This was the beginning of the modern necktie as we know it today.

 The Neckties in the 1980s and 1990s